 In the nearest future it is expected that predictive analytics will be able to calculate the result of each customer interaction.
 For example, today the ML model is able to calculate the probability of engagement in different actions (open, click, unsubscribe, registration, engagement, web conversion, etc.).
 It means that soon enough there will be even more possibilities to engage each group of customers differently.

 Thus, a med rep’s personal plan could not only show a visit to an HCP but actually calculate that right now, the impact would be higher when sending an email or vice versa.

-Recently we had reviewed Salesforce’s latest State of Service Report, there we found out that 46% of high-performing decision-makers say their teams use AI.
+Recently we reviewed Salesforce’s latest State of Service Report, there we found out that 46% of high-performing decision-makers say their teams use AI.
 Smart AI algorithms are able to choose the next best action, best send time, best channel during the whole customer’s journey.
 Thus, soon these algorithms will be able to suggest the manager the best time for a visit, email, etc.

 It may also suggest semantic analysis of texts with recommendations on which words and phrases work best (primarily in topics and headings).
 For example, you can analyze email subject lines and uncover insights to craft the best message.
 With this module, you can find word and phrase combinations that would potentially drive better engagement.
 Using natural language processing, the model predicts how copy contributes to the engagement of messages.

 Similarly, email recommendations can observe customer behavior to build preference profiles and deliver the next-best content or product via email.